Hondo (1953)

 Release Date: November 27, 1953

-Fun Facts and Trivia: Despite its short length (only 84 minutes) Hondo features an intermission, right after Hondo is captured by the Apaches.
-Wayne’s later films Rio Lobo (1970) and The Train Robbers (1973) contain subtle references to Hondo.
-In Rio Lobo a wanted poster for “Hondo Lane” is visible on a wall in the sheriff’s office.
-In The Train Robbers, the last name of Wayne’s character is “Lane” and the last name of Ann-Margret’s character is “Lowe.”
-Michael Pate reprised his role as Apache chief Vittorio in the short-lived television series Hondo (1967), the only actor from the film to do so.
-Pate also played another Native American character with that name in the television series Wanted: Dead or Alive (1958-1961).
-Andrew V. McLaglen, who was a second unit director on Hondo, later directed Wayne in five films.
+Fun Facts and Trivia: Despite its short length (only 84 minutes) Hondo features an intermission.
+The intermission occurs right after Hondo Lane is captured by the Apache.
+Michael Pate reprised his role as Apache chief Vittorio in the short-lived television series Hondo (1967).
+He was the only actor from the film to appear in the show.
+Pate also played another Native American character with that name in an episode of the television series Wanted: Dead or Alive (1958-1961).

-Reception: Hondo was released in theaters on November 27, 1953.
+Reception: Hondo was released in the United States on November 27, 1953.
 Despite all the effort that Farrow, Wayne, and the rest of the cast and crew put into shooting Hondo in 3-D, the film was ultimately only given a limited release in that format.
-By the time Hondo released, public interested in 3-D had greatly waned.
-Many theaters had either abandoned the format, or never used it to begin with due to its considerable expense and diminishing returns.
+Although 3-D was very popular during Hondo‘s development, public interest in the format was starting to wane by the time Hondo actually released.
+Many theaters had abandoned the format (or simply never used it to begin with) due to the considerable expense and diminishing returns.
+Hondo was primarily released in a standard 2-D format, where it quickly became a box office hit.
+Hondo was one of the top fifteen highest grossing films of the year and managed to make a profit after only eight weeks in theaters, despite the considerable expense of shooting it in 3-D.

 Oscars: Hondo was nominated for one Academy Awards at the 26th Academy Awards ceremony, Best Supporting Actress (Geraldine Page).
 Page lost the Oscar to Donna Reed in From Here to Eternity.
-Hondo was originally nominated for a second Academy Award, Best Story (Louis L’Amour), however the film was disqualified.
+Hondo was originally nominated for a second Academy Award, Best Story (Louis L’Amour), however the film was disqualified due to a misunderstanding.
 The opening credits of Hondo only stated that the film’s story was created by L’Amour (but did not specify that it was based on a published story by L’Amour rather than being a story that he wrote specifically for the film).
 L’Amour informed the Academy that he didn’t create Hondo‘s story explicitly for the film, and the nomination was withdrawn.